pierreguillot/soxel/README.md

 #### Sound Space Visualization
 - [x] xel.2d.gui.scope~: The abstraction displays the rms amplitude of the signals of the soxels inside a canvas.

+- [x] xel.2d.gui.meter~: The abstraction displays the contributions of a set of loudspeakers in a space.

 #### Matrix Operations
 - [x] xel.2d.gui.mat: The abstraction displays the coefficients of a matrix inside a canvas and allows to interact with them.